 Provision of Care

-- assessment co-ordination and management of complex, chronic and acute nursing needs
+- Assessment co-ordination and management of complex, chronic and acute nursing needs

-- holistic wound assessment and management
+- Holistic wound assessment and management

-- palliative care for those who are terminally ill and care of the dying
+- Palliative care for those who are terminally ill and care of the dying

-- technical nursing interventions, e.g. syringe drivers, central lines, intravenous drugs, etc.
+- Technical nursing interventions, e.g. syringe drivers, central lines, intravenous drugs, etc.

-- bereavement support
+- Bereavement support

-- assessment of nursing equipment
+- Assessment of nursing equipment

 Patients will be discharged from the service when:

-- the treatment is completed
+- The treatment is completed

-- the patient can self-manage safely
+- When the patient can self-manage safely

-- patient moves out of area.
+- When patient moves out of area

+Somerset is divided into nine GP Federations which are indicated by the coloured dots on the map.
 Each District Nursing Federation has a main hub which is the single point of access for referrals and administration for the Federation.
 Some Federations will also have smaller offices, 'spokes' to enable the nursing teams to effectively cover the very rural county of Somerset.
-The locations can be seen on the map and you can find the contact details for the District Nursing Hubs by following the link.
+The locations and contact details for the District Nursing Hubs can be seen in the map provided.

-The District Nursing Federation HUBs operate from 08:00h to 18:00h Monday to Friday
+The District Nursing Federation HUBs operate from 08:00h to 18:00h Monday to Friday.